Sign our open letter

 Dear Mr Streeting,

 Most men become fathers at least once in their lifetime.
-But fatherhood remains largely unexplored by our health services: a lost opportunity to improve engagement with men.
+But fatherhood remains largely unexplored by our health services: a huge lost opportunity to improve engagement with men.

-Fathers are less likely than mothers, and slightly less likely than men generally, to visit their GP regularly – and no-one invites them to do so, even though there’s clear evidence that their health impacts on children’s, and on mothers’.
+Fathers are less likely than mothers, and less likely than men generally, to visit their GP regularly – and no-one invites them to do so, even though there’s clear evidence that their health impacts on children’s, and on mothers’.

 The transition to fatherhood can be a ‘golden moment’ for engaging with men.
 They are, at this point, at their most ‘available’ to services: at least 90% of expectant fathers accompany their partner to antenatal appointments and attend the birth.
 But maternity services view fathers more as visitors than patients, so the opportunity to engage men in health support is too often lost: a point highlighted in former Health Committee Chair Steve Brine MP’s May 2024 letter (page 4) to your predecessor.